 As more and more professionals are focusing on getting the most out of their time at work by boosting their productivity, time tracking tools are in vogue right now.

 By using any of these apps to monitor your time spent on each tasks individuals have for the day or week, they will gain a better understanding on how they work and should find ways on how to make better use of their time to improve productivity.
-For client’s, they will be able to keep tab of the time spent by their remote employees and pay them accordingly.
+For client’s, they will be able to manage their remote employees properly and pay them accordingly.

 Given that these tools are developed using sophisticated coding and programming techniques, a two-part post over at Scotch.io deconstructs the components of time tracking tools.
 The purpose of this exercise is to see how the parts come up with a unified whole and how developers and programmers can come up with their own time tracking tool for themselves.